LoopKit/loopdocs/docs/faqs/loop-faqs.md

 You can use Omnipod DASH and Eros pumps with the *Loop* app.
 You do not need the Omnipod Personal Diabetes Manager (PDM), just the pod supplies.
 Your insurance or pharmacy coverage may cover some of the cost.
 See [Which pods work with the *Loop* app?](omnipod-faqs.md#which-pods-work-with-the-loop-app) for more details.

 There is a [whole page with detailed information about Medtronic pumps](../build/pump.md#check-medtronic-pump-version); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
 Please check out that page for more info.

+Some Looping equipment can be found on this Facebook Group [Looping in a time of covid](https://www.facebook.com/groups/1087611668259945){: target="_blank" }.
+This is a private FB group where you must agree to the rules.

 ## Can I pay someone else to do build the app for me?